Summary

 Let \(Y \in \{0, 1\}\) be the true outcome (reoffend/not), \(\hat{Y}\) be the classifier’s prediction, and \(A \in \{0, 1\}\) indicate group membership.

-Calibration (predictive parity): for all score values \(s\),
+Calibration: for all score values \(s\),

-$$P(Y = 1 \mid \hat{Y} = s, A = 0) = P(Y = 1 \mid \hat{Y} = s, A = 1)$$If the model assigns a score of 7 to a defendant, the actual reoffending rate should be the same regardless of race.
-This is what COMPAS satisfies.
+$$P(Y = 1 \mid \hat{Y} = s, A = 0) = P(Y = 1 \mid \hat{Y} = s, A = 1)$$If the model assigns a score of 7 to a defendant, the observed reoffending rate should be the same regardless of race.
+This is a property of a score, rather than of a thresholded decision.

 $$P(\hat{Y} = 1 \mid Y = 0, A = 0) = P(\hat{Y} = 1 \mid Y = 0, A = 1)$$Among defendants who will not reoffend, the probability of being incorrectly labelled high-risk should be equal across groups.
 This is what ProPublica found violated.